After Bangladesh, India wants anti-trafficking pacts with Nepal, Gulf states

 The pact signed with Bangladesh in June aims to strengthen cooperation and information sharing to ensure speedier investigations and prosecutions of traffickers and organised crime syndicates in either country.

-It also covers issues such as better border checks to catch traffickers and save victims and how to work together to send home and rehabilitatd victims more effectively.
+It also covers issues such as better border checks to catch traffickers and save victims and how to work together to send home and rehabilitated victims more effectively.

 (Reporting by Nita Bhalla, editing by Tim Pearce.
 Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, corruption and climate change.
 Visit www.trust.org)